This document explains how to use the Management API to access View (Profile) data.

 If you intend to use the Management API to create and/or configure Views (Profiles), it's recommended that you implement and verify your code with a test account.
 Using a test account will help prevent you from making accidental changes to an active View (Profile).
 Once you've tested and confirmed that your code is working as expected using the test account and View (Profile), then you can start using the implementation with your real accounts.

 You can create a test account in the Admin section of the Google Analytics web interface.

 View (Profile) Limits and Behavior

 The following limits and behaviors are applicable to the Profile resource:

-- There is an upper bound of 50 views (profiles) per non-premium account and 200 views (profiles) per premium account.
+- There is an upper bound of 25 views per property by default.
+You can contact your Google account manager to raise that to 200 for non-premium properties and to 400 for premium properties.
 Once an account reaches the limit, additional views (profiles) cannot be created through the API unless one or more of the existing views (profiles) are deleted.
 In addition, existing views (profiles) can be updated and reused.
 See Limits and Quotas to learn about general limits.